yliu1229/SelfFord/README.md

 ### Pre-trained Model

-We provide our pre-trained model which can be downloaded by this <a href="https://pan.baidu.com/s/1s2lnan6D8rKtOiXETCbZ2A?pwd=6j5b">link</a> below.
+We provide our pre-trained model which can be downloaded by this <a href="https://pan.baidu.com/s/1s2lnan6D8rKtOiXETCbZ2A?pwd=6j5b">link</a>.